dschmenk/PLASMA/README.md

 Functions are defined after all constants, variables and data.
 Function definitions can be `export`ed for inclusion in other modules and can be forward declared with a `predef` type in the constant and variable declarations.
 Functions can take parameters, passed on the evaluation stack, then copied to the local frame for easy access They can have their own variable declarations, however, unlike the global declarations, no data can be predeclared - only storage space.
 There is also a limit of 254 bytes of local storage.
 Each parameter takes two bytes of local storage, plus two bytes for the previous frame pointer.
 If a function has no parameters or local variables, no local frame will be created, improving performance.
 A function can specify a value to return.
 If no return value is specified, a default of 0 will be returned.

 Note: there is no mechanism to ensure caller and callee agree on the number of parameters.
-Historically, programmers have used Hungarian Notation (http://en.wikipedia.org/wiki/Hungarian_notation) to embedd the parameter number and type in the function name itself.
+Historically, programmers have used Hungarian Notation (http://en.wikipedia.org/wiki/Hungarian_notation) to embed the parameter number and type in the function name itself.
 This is a notational aid; the compiler enforces nothing.

 After functions are defined, the main code for the module follows.
 The main code will be executed as soon as the module is loaded.
 For library modules, this is a good place to do any runtime initialization, before any of the exported functions are called.
 The last statement in the module must be done, or else a compile error is issued.

-##### Statments and Expressions
+##### Statements and Expressions

 Expressions are algebraic.
-Data is free-form, but all operations on the evaluation stack use 16 bits of precision with the exception of byte load and stores.
+Data is free form, but all operations on the evaluation stack use 16 bits of precision with the exception of byte load and stores.
 A stand-alone expression will be evaluated and read from or called.
 This allows for easy access to the Apple’s soft switches and other memory mapped hardware.
 The value of the expression is dropped.

 ```
 const speaker=$C030